IbrahimFakhir/IbrahimFakhir/README.md

 You have found your way to my Github Profile! 🥳 My name is Ibo, I am a Full Stack Web Developer currently located in Germany.

-## What am I currently doing?
-- Studying Computer Science at University
-- Enrolled in a Coursera Deep Learning Course

 <!--
 <details>
     <summary>